bgruening/docker-galaxy-stable/README.md

 You can set the environment variable $GALAXY_LOGGING to FULL to access all logs from supervisor.
 For example start your container with:

 ``docker run -d -p 8080:80 -p 8021:21 -e "GALAXY_LOGGING=full" bgruening/galaxy-stable``

+In addition you can access the supersisord webinterface on port 9002 and get access to log files.
+Start your container with:

+``docker run -d -p 8080:80 -p 8021:21 -p 9002:9002 -e "GALAXY_LOGGING=full" bgruening/galaxy-stable``

 Extending the Docker Image